adhirranjan/cbsnet10/guides/git-with-gitea.md

-git switch -c fix/urgent    # try to create a branch — git either refuses, or drags your half-finished mess onto it git switch main             # move back onto main — neither outcome is what you want, so do it properly
+git switch -c fix/urgent    # try to create a branch — git either refuses, or drags your half-finished mess onto it git switch main             # move back onto main — neither outcome is what you want, so do it properly git branch -d fix/urgent    # delete that branch — it points at main, so -d is happy.
+You recreate it properly below

 git stash                   # park every uncommitted change on a shelf; the working tree goes clean git status                  # show the state — "nothing to commit": your edit is not lost, it is elsewhere